mosnyik/StacksNFTAuctionPlace/README.md

 Once the call is made, the NFT is transferred into the contract which serves as an escrow and is kept there till the winner of the bid emerges.
 Once an auction is started, it would not be stopped halfway.

-To **place-a-bid**, the bider would call the `place-a-bid` function from the  auction contract with the following arguments
+To **place-a-bid**, the bidder would call the `place-a-bid` function from the  auction contract with the following arguments
 - The contract of the NFT they want to bid for
 - The auction id of the auction
 - The amount of STX they are biding
 - and token id of the NFT

-A bider can bid for an NFT they like.
-Once a bid is placed, the STX is transferred into the contract, which is serving as our escrow.
-If the bider wins, they can claim the NFT at expiry of the bid period.
-A bidder can withdraw their bid if at expiry of the bid period they do not win the bid but they can not change their mind halfway through the bid and take their bid from the contract.
+A bidder can bid for an NFT they like.
+Once a bid is placed, the STX is transferred into the contract, which serves as our escrow.
+If the bidder wins, they can claim the NFT at the expiry of the bid period.
+A bidder can withdraw their bid if at the expiry of the bid period they do not win the bid but they can not change their mind halfway through the bid and take their bid from the contract.

 ### **Setup**
 To start, let's head over to our terminal window and type in this command
 ```bash
 clarinet new NFTAuction
 ```
-The above line would create and clarity project folder for us and some other important folders we would need for the project.
+The above line would create a clarity project folder for us and some other important folders we would need for the project.

-Let's now create a contract called auction by runnig the following commands in our terminal window
+Let's now create a contract called auction by running the following commands in our terminal window
 ```bash
 cd NFTAuction
 mkdir backend